Chief Operating Officer

 Villanova University, Bachelor of Science in Mechanical Engineering, 1989

 I am one of the founding Principals of ALL4.
-Although I have worked in the air quality consulting field for over 24 years, my role at ALL4 has progressed (or regressed depending on how you look at it ☺) from “consultant” to COO.
+Although I have worked in the air quality consulting field for decades, my role at ALL4 has progressed (or regressed depending on how you look at it ☺) from “consultant” to COO.
 I lead our project management group, recruiting program, coaching program, human resources, information technology, and creating and living a “best in class” culture.
 The stuff that I do is all in support of helping to position ALL4 and our GREAT consultants to serve our clients.
 My passion is for creating, sustaining, and enhancing our BEST IN CLASS culture.
 Every now and then I still get involved in air quality projects as I do have significant air permitting experience related to both Title V and major and minor (or State only) New Source Review (NSR).
 I have worked extensively with clients to implement compliance programs for processes subject to various different MACT and NSPS Subparts.
 Another part of my background is significant experience working with a wide variety of emission trading programs, such as the Federal NOx, SIP, and Acid Rain programs.
 I have had the privilege of assisting clients in a variety of industries with virtually every area related to emissions budget regulations including permitting, monitoring, allocation management, training, project management, and compliance strategy development.

 Air and Waste Management Association (AWMA), Delaware Valley Chapter, Board of Directors (2006-current)